 FILO 3157.
 INTRODUCTION TO LOGIC.
-Three credit hours.
-Three hours of lecture per week.

 Introduction to logical thinking.
 Syllogisms and elementary truth functions, methods such as Venn diagrams and truth tables used to solve elementary arguments, and the nature of induction.

 FILO 3158.
 ANCIENT PHILOSOPHY.
 Three credit hours.
 Three hours of lecture per week.